jonathanbossenger/block-theme-course/module-01/04-Exporting-theme-files.md

 ### Block Theme Template structure

 In classic themes, template files are located in the root of the theme directory whereas in block themes, template files are located in a directory called `templates`.
-You already created this directory when you created the emtpy index.html file in an earlier lesson.
+You already created this directory when you created the empty index.html file in an earlier lesson.

 Template parts on the other hand are located in a directory called `parts`.